flairNLP/fundus/docs/how_to_contribute.md

 #### Finishing the Publisher Specification

-To complete the publisher specification, specify at least one of the following parameters:

-- `sitemaps` spanning the entire website,
-- `news_map` referring to a Google News Sitemap or Google News Index Map or
-- `rss_feeds` covering recently published articles.
+1. Sometimes spanning the entire site means spanning the entire sites, so sitemaps can include a lot of noice like sitemaps pointing to a collection of tags or authores etc.
+   You can use the `sitemap_filter` parameter of `Sitemap` or `NewsMap` to prefilter these based on a regular expression.
+2. If your publisher requires to use custom request headers to work properly you can alter it by using the `request_header` parameter.
+   The default is: `{"user_agent": "fundus"}`.
+3. If you want to block URLs for the entire publisher use the `url_filter` parameter.

-Given the above information, the publisher specification for the Los Angeles Times should now look like this.
+Bringing all of this section together our specification for the LA Times looks like this.

 ``` python
 class US(PublisherEnum):